 Press the MASTER, CURSOR or ENTER button to return to the MASTER Menu.

-1.1 LCD CONTRAST
+LCD CONTRAST

 When this is selected, use the +1/-1 buttons to change the LCD contrast.
-Different angles of the front panel may require different contrast settings for comfortable viewing of the display.
+Different angles of the front panel will require different contrast settings.